agustinfitipaldi/rt-scraper/README.md

 ## Overview

-**rt-scraper** is a Node.js-based backend API, made with Claude and Cursor, that returns Rotten Tomatoes movie details based on the movie name.
-By leveraging web scraping techniques with Axios and Cheerio, this project provides a simple and efficient way to retrieve movie details such as title, tomatometer score, release year, URL, and cast information.
+**rt-scraper** is a Node.js-based unofficial API, made with Claude and Cursor, that returns Rotten Tomatoes movie details based on a given movie name.
+Intented for use by my personal extension to show ratings next to posters on nzbgeeks.info.
+It uses Axios and Cheerio to return the relevant fields.

+Due to it's un-TOS-ness, the API is not available for open use, and is subject to being taken down at any time =)

 ## Table of Contents